ProgrammingLover71/Harmonify/README.md

 # Changelog

+## 1.2.3
+* Added injection safeguards.
+These should be applied in the target library.

 ## 1.2.2
-Fixed a problem where the code would be injected *before* the target line.
+* Fixed a problem where the code would be injected *before* the target line.